 packages: opencv: compiler: [firstname.lastname@example.org] variants: +debug gperftools: version: [2.2, 2.4, 2.3] all: compiler: [email@example.com, 'firstname.lastname@example.org:', intel, clang, pgi] target: [sandybridge] providers: mpi: [mvapich2, mpich, openmpi]

-At a high level, this example is specifying how packages should be concretized.
+At a high level, this example is specifying how packages are preferably concretized.
 The opencv package should prefer using GCC 4.9 and be built with debug options.
 The gperftools package should prefer version 2.2 over 2.4.
 Every package on the system should prefer mvapich2 for its MPI and GCC 4.4.7 (except for opencv, which overrides this by preferring GCC 4.9).
 These options are used to fill in implicit defaults.
 Any of them can be overwritten on the command line if explicitly requested.

 target.
-Each component has an ordered list of
+Each component has an

-constraints, with earlier entries in the list being preferred
+constraints, with earlier entries in the

-over later entries.
+list being preferred over later entries.

 Sometimes a package installation may have constraints that forbid the first concretization rule, in which case Spack will use the first legal concretization rule.
 Going back to the example, if a user requests gperftools 2.3 or later, then Spack will install version 2.4 as the 2.4 version of gperftools is preferred over 2.3.

 An explicit concretization rule in the preferred section will always take preference over unlisted concretizations.
 In the above example, xlc isn’t listed in the compiler list.
 Every listed compiler from gcc to pgi will thus be preferred over the xlc compiler.

 The syntax for the